connecting

 Simple Lessons from a Western Buddhist Monk in Thailand

-Publications by Ajahn Buddhadasa see:
+Publications by Ajahn Buddhadasa:

-www.suanmokkh.org – meditation center in Thailand.
+www.suanmokkh.org – Meditation center in southern Thailand.

 Empty Empty Happy Happy…. a book of wisdom by Bhante Sujatha of Sri Lanka: